Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Optical layout

+In this paper, we focus on the interferometer, which serves as the first experimental realization of the optical architecture described above.
 All mirrors, beam splitters, and mode cleaners are fully specified in Appendix~\ref{app:optics}.
 Table~\ref{tab:alloptics} summarizes the coordinates, incidence angles, radii of curvature, and reflectivities, allowing the optical layout shown here to be exactly reproduced.
 These parameters provide the foundation for the beam-propagation simulations and sensitivity analysis presented in later sections.

+Designing the optical layout alone is not sufficient to ensure practical interferometer operation.
+To realize the proposed configuration, two additional requirements must be satisfied.
+First, all optical cavities must be stably controlled and maintained on resonance, requiring appropriate cavity sensing and control schemes.
+Second, efficient mode matching must be achieved between the external input beam, the recycling cavities, and the Sagnac ring cavities in order to maximize the circulating power and signal extraction efficiency.

+The following two sections address these requirements.
+Section~\ref{sec:cavity_control} presents the cavity control strategy and evaluates the sensing signals required for stable operation, while Sec.~\ref{sec:mode_matching} investigates the Gaussian-beam propagation and mode-matching performance of the optical system.